002A/ixora.io/itp/project_development_studio/spring-show.rst

 ..
 TEASER_END

 Here are two examples.
-The first is a trip down the Hudson River in the style of Monet's Sunset on the Seine at Lavacourt.
-I also mixed in a small amount of a photograph of a city to give the result more structure.
+The first is a trip down the Hudson River in the style of `Monet's Sunset on the Seine at Lavacourt (1880) <https://commons.wikimedia.org/wiki/File:Claude_Monet,_sunset-on-the-seine-at-lavacourt-winter-effect.jpg>`_.
+I also mixed in a small amount of a photograph by `Javan Ng <https://www.javanng.com/New-York/>`_ to give the result more structure.

 .. youtube:: 5DdeKOPhJuk
     :width: 800
     :height: 400
     :align: center

 The second is a trip down US 12 in Idaho.
-The style is a mixture or Picasso's Seated Nude and a photograph of a sunset at Yosemite National Park.
+The style is a mixture of `Picasso's Seated Nude (1909) <https://www.pablopicasso.org/seated-nude.jsp>`_ and a photograph by `Cat Connor <https://www.redbubble.com/people/catconnor/collections/154776-yosemite>`_ of a sunset at Yosemite National Park.

 .. youtube:: SF3ScvRXlUE
     :width: 800